RedwanParvez100/mern-journey/20. backend-blog-project/README.md

-# 📝 Express Blog Backend
+# 📝 Backend Blog Project

 A complete backend REST API for a blog system built with **Node.js**, **Express.js**, and **MongoDB** using proper folder structure and JWT authentication.